ma3yta/Fsion/README.md

 - Set up the repo (build, CI etc) - DONE
 - DataSeries with compression - DONE
 - Define internal APIs (DB, Log) with in memory and disk implementations - DONE
-- Attribute metadata and functionality - November?
+- Simple Excel API - DONE
-- Transactor - November?
+- Attribute metadata and functionality - DONE but more to do
-- Indexes - December?
+- Transactor - DONE but more to do
-- Simple Excel API - December?
+- Indexes - January
-- Large sample database
+- Large sample database - January
 - Other internal API implementations
 - Performance and resilience tests
 - Query language